 The International Council of Management Consulting Institutes (ICMCI) is a not-for-profit organisation registered in Switzerland as a Verein.
 The purpose of the ICMCI is defined by the Swiss registration document and the Verein is regulated by Swiss Law.

-Procedures for governance and operation of the ICMCI are laid down in the bylaws: the current bylaws were agreed at the Annual Meeting in 2015.
+Procedures for governance and operation of the ICMCI are laid down in the bylaws: the current bylaws were agreed at the Annual Meeting of 2021.

 The registered name of our organization is the International Council of Management Consulting Institutes (ICMCI), but we are also known as 'CMC-Global'.